-As we reach the end of the 2018, can you please provide information on events and projects which have taken place this year, up until 30th November by the Convenor/Vice Convenor, by the Council Leader and by the Young People Champion, specifically in relation to the "Year of young people" (YoYP)celebration, broken down as follows: Question (1) Number of events hosted by any of the above councillors specifically for YoYP, split by Host.
-Answer (1) Numerous events throughout the year have been hosted and attended by the Councillors mentioned.
+As we reach the end of the 2018, can you please provide information on events and projects which have taken place this year, up until 30th November by the Convenor/Vice Convenor, by the Council Leader and by the Young People Champion, specifically in relation to the "Year of young people" (YoYP)celebration, broken down as follows:

+(1) Number of events hosted by any of the above councillors specifically for YoYP, split by Host.

+(1) Numerous events throughout the year have been hosted and attended by the Councillors mentioned.
 A report to the Education, Children and Families Committee in March 2019 will include a detailed programme of events and the involvement of elected members but much more importantly, the gathered issues that matter to the young people and the action we have taken in response.

-Question (2) Number of external YoYP events attended by each of the councillors above.
-Answer (2) See answer 1.
-Answer Question (2) (3) See answer 1.
-List of projects or initiatives specifically dedicated to YoYP objectives or commitments, and whether these have concluded or continue into 2019.
-List of projects or initiatives specifically dedicated to YoYP objectives or commitments, and whether these have Question (3) List of projects or initiatives specifically dedicated to YoYP objectives or commitments, and whether these have concluded or continue into 2019.
+(2) Number of external YoYP events attended by each of the councillors above.

+(2) See answer 1.

+(3) List of projects or initiatives specifically dedicated to YoYP objectives or commitments, and whether these have concluded or continue into 2019.

-and beyond.
+(3) See answer 1.

+YoYP objectives were incorporated into existing events for young people to make use of networks and ensure a holistic approach, reaching a wide range of young people and collecting a breadth of opinion.

+YoYP 2018 has inspired a number of plans to further involve and consult with young people which will be realised in 2019 and beyond.
 This includes work that is already underway to more directly involve schools and young people in the policies of the Education, Children and Families Committee, and legacy projects are beginning to emerge with schools and lifelong learning partners in arts, sport, and third sector partners, and also with planning, transport and city development colleagues and partners.

 Child Friendly City will also be officially launched in 2019 as a key legacy to the YOYP, embedding the rights of children and young people into all related decision making across the life of this city.

 What Kind of Edinburgh will also end in March 2019 and the youth participation team are currently in discussion with Youth Talk (leads) in localities to explore the potential for creating a citywide group of young people who would meet with the What Kind of Edinburgh Champions.

-Further details on the above will also be included in the March 2019 report Question (4) Budget allocated and spent to cover each of items 1-3.
-Answer (4) There was no budget allocated to Year of Young People 2018 and all activity was covered from within service budgets and with reduced staff capacity.
-Supplementary Question Thank you very much to the Education Convener for the answer.
+Further details on the above will also be included in the March 2019 report

+(4) Budget allocated and spent to cover each of items 1-3.

+(4) There was no budget allocated to Year of Young People 2018 and all activity was covered from within service budgets and with reduced staff capacity.

+Thank you very much to the Education Convener for the answer.
 I very much appreciate the advice on how to improve my question to make it more important but I'm quite happy to wait until the March report that's coming to the Education, Children and Families Committee if I can just get assurances that the statistics I've requested will be included in that report.

-Supplementary Answer They will.
+They will.